HoffsMH/dotfiles/taskell.md

 - systemctl scripts that work only if the service or unit is found
     > use || echo "something didn' work"
 - kitty combine profiles
+- ctrl D while in kitty no longer closes the tab